 Although it may seem tedious, the process to start selling on eBay is actually pretty simple—and eBay Customer Service offers numerous resources to address questions you may have along the way.
 Before you begin the setup process, however, we would recommend doing some pre-planning—thinking about what to sell on eBay, what payment methods to accept, your shipping policies, and what your customer service methods will be (for issues like returns and refunds).

 It’s also worth reviewing the seller policies and rules on eBay ahead of time to ensure that your plans fall within eBay’s guidelines.
 Certain types of products, like adult items, digital goods, and electronic equipment, have restrictions, while others, (mostly illegal items) are prohibited.
 These guidelines will be helpful not only for defining what you can sell on eBay, but for other general selling policies as well.
 After you’ve done some basic planning, you’re ready to get started selling on eBay—follow these five steps to get your business set up.

 The first thing you need to do to get started selling on eBay is choose what kind of account you need. eBay offers two types of accounts: personal and business.
-What’s the difference between an eBay business account vs. a personal account?
 A personal account is what most individuals who use eBay have—these accounts are used for casual selling.
 An eBay business account, on the other hand, is designed specifically for businesses that want to use eBay like an ecommerce platform, selling larger quantities than someone with a personal account.
 This type of account allows you to register with your legal business name and customize your account as it relates to your business.